The SCQF Partnership has recently updated and re-launched its My Skills, My Future (MSMF) resource.

-My Skills, My Future aims to support individuals by identifying the skills they have gained through informal learning such as a hobby or part-time job and benchmark these to the SCQF so individuals can see the level of their learning and start to make a plan of action for the future with the help of a facilitator.
+My Skills, My Future aims to support individuals by identifying the skills they have gained through informal learning such as a hobby or part time job and benchmark these to the SCQF so they can see the level of their learning and start to make a plan of action for the future with the help of a facilitator.

-The pack has also been successfully used with older learners including adult returners, those who have been made redundant and those leaving care.
+The resource has also been successfully used with older learners including adult returners, those who have been made redundant and those leaving care.

-A working group was set up to undertake a review of the pack in June 2016 and it has now been re-designed and re-launched.
-The improved and professionally designed resources are less complex, more effective and are easier to follow.
+A working group was set up to undertake a review of the resource and it has now been re-designed and re-launched.
+The improved and professionally designed resources are less complex, more effective and are easier to use.

-Additional workshops will take place throughout 2017, so please keep an eye on the website for future dates to be announced.
+Additional workshops will take place through to 2018, so please keep an eye on the website for future dates to be announced.